hotsh/rack-nelumba/README.md

-# Rack-Lotus
+# Rack-Nelumba

 **WORK IN PROGRESS**

 This is a federation framework built on top of Rack.
 This should work on top of a Sinatra or Rails application in order to provide a wide userbase and high amount of social interaction while allowing self-hosting, decentralization and replication of content.
-See the [Lotus project](https://github.com/hotsh/lotus) for more information.
+See the [Nelumba project](https://github.com/hotsh/nelumba) for more information.

-This project builds off of the afforementioned Lotus project.
+This project builds off of the afforementioned Nelumba project.
 The base project is simply immutable structures that are the result of querying a federated service.
 Therefore, build a server with this, and a client with the base found above.

 ## Database Backends

-Currently, Lotus supports only MongoDB through MongoMapper.
+Currently, Nelumba supports only MongoDB through MongoMapper.

 ## Usage

 Add the following to your Gemfile:

-`gem 'rack-lotus'`
+`gem 'rack-nelumba'`

 Bundle your application: